ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 security parameters to indicate that security can be disabled, or can be opportunistic.
 If security is disabled, the Transport Services system will not attempt to add transport security automatically.
-If security is opportunistic, it will allow Connections without transport security, but will still attempt to use security if available.
+If security is opportunistic, it will allow Connections without transport security, but will still attempt to use unauthenticated security if available.

 ~~~
 SecurityParameters := NewDisabledSecurityParameters()